-Assessment and audit periods are being modified:
+Assessment and audit periods are being amended

 Return submitted on time